GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/01_overview.rst

 GMOS is an imager and spectrograph offering longslit spectroscopy, multi-object spectroscopy (MOS), and integral field spectroscopy.
 This tutorial focuses on the longslit spectroscopy.
-For a tutorial on the reduction of GMOS imaging data, see `GMOS Imaging Data Reduction Tutorial <http://GMOSImg-DRTutorial.readthedocs.io/en/v3.0.3>`_.
+For a tutorial on the reduction of GMOS imaging data, see |GMOSImgTut|.

 Here is a tutorial that you, the reader, can run and experiment with.
 This document comes with a downloadable data package that contains all the data